 Monticello is owned and operated by the Thomas Jefferson Foundation, Inc., which was founded in 1923.
 As a private, nonprofit 501(c)3 corporation, the Foundation receives no ongoing federal, state, or local funding in support of its dual mission of preservation and education.

 Monticello’s multidisciplinary educational initiatives are conducted through the Robert H. Smith International Center for Jefferson Studies.
-Founded in 1994 to foster Jefferson scholarship and widely disseminate findings, the Smith ICJS embraces Monticello’s archaeology, education, publications, and research departments; the 15,500-square-foot Jefferson Library; and the editorial operations of the Papers of Thomas Jefferson: Retirement Series, a published compilation of Jefferson’s written legacy from 1809 to his death in 1826.
-The Center conducts international scholarly conferences, lectures, informal talks, panel discussions, teacher workshops, curriculum-based tours, and other programs for students and educators, and offers long- and short-term residential fellowships for researchers and scholars.
-The Smith ICJS is based at the nearby Kenwood property.
+Founded in 1994 to foster Jefferson scholarship and widely disseminate findings, the Smith ICJS embraces Monticello’s archaeology, education, publications, and research departments; the 15,500-squarefoot Jefferson Library; and the editorial operations of the Papers of Thomas Jefferson: Retirement Series, a published compilation of Jefferson’s written legacy from 1809 to his death in 1826. the Center conducts international scholarly conferences, lectures, informal talks, panel discussions, teacher workshops, curriculum-based tours, and other programs for students and educators, and offers long- and short-term residential fellowships for researchers and scholars. the Smith ICJS is based at the nearby Kenwood proper.

-Monticello’s Thomas Jefferson Center for Historic Plants (CHP), established in 1987, collects, preserves, and distributes historic plant varieties and strives to promote greater appreciation for the origins and evolution of garden plants.
-The program centers on Jefferson’s horticultural interests and the plants he grew at Monticello, but also covers the broad history of plants cultivated in America by including varieties documented through the 19th century and choice North American plants.
-The CHP is located at nearby Tufton Farm.
+Monticello’s Thomas Jefferson Center for Historic Plants, established in 1987, collects, preserves, and distributes historic plant varieties and strives to promote greater appreciation for the ori¬ns and evolution of garden plants.
+The program centers on Jefferson’s horticultural interests and the plants he grew at Monticello, but also covers the broad history of plants cultivated in America by including varieties documented through the 19th century and choice North American plants. the CHP is located at nearby Tufton Farm.

 The Saunders-Monticello Trail, a linear park along Route 53, serves as a scenic entrance corridor to Monticello and as a recreational and education resource for visitors and local residents.
-The trail features Kemper Park, an 89-acre expanse with an arboretum, pond, woodland theater, and overlook; and Saunders Bridge, a stone-arch span at the entrance to Monticello.
-The Thomas Jefferson Parkway is open to the public free of charge every day.
+The parkway features Kemper Park, an 89-acre expanse with an arboretum, pond, woodland theater, and overlook; Saunders-Monticello Trail, a 2.2-mile pathway linking Kemper Park and the grounds of Monticello; and Saunders Bridge, a stone-arch span at the entrance to Monticello.
+The Trail is open to the public free of charge every day.

-Monticello’s Web site --- www.monticello.org --- provides convenient access to a wealth of information about Monticello, Jefferson, his family, and his times; visitor information; event and program listings; ticket reservations; online shopping; and links to hundreds of resources.
-The site, launched in 1996, attracts more than a million unique visitors each year.
-Among its most popular features are the Webby Award-winning Monticello Explorer, a multimedia feature that offers an array of innovative ways to experience Jefferson’s house and plantation; the Monticello Classroom, a source of reports, activities, and other materials for students and teachers in grades 3 through 8; and the Thomas Jefferson Encyclopedia, a compendium of hundreds of articles on all things Jefferson.
+Monticello’s website — www.monticello.org — provides convenient access to a wealth of information about Monticello, Jefferson, his family, and his times; visitor information; event and program listings; ticket reservations; online shopping; and links to hundreds of resources. the site, launched in 1996, attracts more than a million unique visitors each year.
+Among its most popular sections are the Webby Award-winning Monticello Explorer, a multimedia feature that offers an array of innovative ways to experience Jefferson’s house and plantation; the Monticello Classroom, a source of reports, activities, and other materials for students and teachers in grades 3 through 8; and the Thomas Jefferson Encyclopedia, a Wiki-s™le compendium of more than 1,000 articles on all things Jefferson.